 Ann continues her desire to create and make a real difference by the creation of Integrity Counseling, LLC.
 Her vision is to create a holistic mental health clinic that serves those in need by an approach that views the individual as a whole.
 Making a priority the wishes and needs of those they serve, and making access to their services readily available to those who might be experiencing barriers to receiving services they need.

-or email her directly at:
+email directly to Abdulla at: email@example.com

 Michael F Anderson, MSW, LPC, LCSW